-#2 Other includes cash, which was treated as neutral for sustainability purposes. #2 also includes other investments that were not scored by Schroders' proprietary sustainability tool and so did not contribute towards the Fund's sustainability score.
+#2 Other includes cash, which was treated as neutral for sustainability purposes. #2 also includes other investments and derivatives that were not covered by Schroders' proprietary sustainability tool and so did not contribute towards the Fund's overall level of avoided emissions.